UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.2.advanced.UE4.HTML5.md

 > NOTE: if the desktop game match ended, just start a new match.  you might have
-	to restart the whole server and client executable(s) -- so use multiple command prompts/terminals use the `up` arrow to re-run the same command (or use the handy shortcut, alias, script, as recommended).
+	to restart the whole server and client executable(s) -- so use multiple command prompts/terminals and use the `up` arrow to re-run the same command (or use the handy shortcut, alias, script, as recommended).

 * * *